Anchorsify/Anchorsify.github.io/_summons/Slug.md

 The Rock Snail dives forward as fast as it's slimy underside can carry it.
 Making a rampaging charge, the Snail crushes anything that gets in it's path.
 It runs in a 20 yard straight line, that is 7 yards wide, dealing 12d20 damage to anything it goes over.
 If the terrain it moves through is rocky then it gains 5 DR every time it uses this.

 **Like a Rock** *(Variable)*
 Being almost a part of the mountains, the snail can use all E-rank, D-rank, and C-rank Doton Techniques.
 It cannot wield a weapon.
+It costs 1 AP per 2 speed of the technique it is commanded to use at its regular Chakra cost, though the Rock Snail ignores any Seal Speeds the techniques may have.

 ###### 5. Terms of Contract
 The Rock Snail is slightly a coward and will keep itself away from some situations, but it will never abandon you until you dismiss it.
 It is a loyal creature and feels that if you summon it you really need its aid.
 It still cannot be convinced to go into saltwater or to go through fire.